h669839/Chat-System/README.md

   channelName: 'General',
   groupId: 'groupId1',     // The group to which the channel belongs
-  users: ['userId1']       // Array of user IDs who have joined the channel }
+  users: ['userId1']       // Array of user IDs who have joined the channel
+  messages: [{             // Messages stored in chat history.
+         text: 'Hello',
+         sender: 'user1',
+         }],
+}
 ```
+## Client-Server Responsibilities
+### Client:
+- Angular Application: The frontend, built using Angular, is responsible for user interaction and sending HTTP requests to the backend.

+   - Authentication: Users log in via the Angular frontend, which then communicates with the server for user validation.

+   - REST API Communication: All interactions (e.g., group/channel management, message sending) are handled through HTTP requests to the Node.js server.

+   - Socket.IO Integration: The client listens for real-time updates such as new messages or notifications when users join or leave channels.

+### Server
+- Node.js + Express Server: The backend handles routing, user authentication, group/channel management, and message processing.

+   - REST API: Provides endpoints for managing users, groups, channels, and messages.

+   - Socket.IO: Manages real-time communication between clients for chat functionality.

+   - MongoDB: Stores channels and chat messages (JSON files are used to store users and groups).

 ## REST API
 ### Overview
 The Angular frontend communicates with the Node.js server using a REST API.
 Below are the main API routes provided by the server: